vicgarcia/zabbix/README.md

 ### Agent Configs and Monitoring Scripts

 Configurations are for use by zabbix agent for monitoring a specific app or service.
+They define the items on the agent side that the Zabbix server will be monitoring.
 Files prefixed with 'config-' should be installed in /etc/zabbix/zabbix_agentd.conf.d/

 Monitoring scripts are also sometimes used by the zabbix agent to retrieve data.
+These scripts can be written in any shell scripting language, the obvious requirement is that the language is installed on the agent side server.
 Files prefixed with 'monitor-' should be installed in /etc/zabbix/scripts/